-Sales of plots continued through the late 1930s, through records of these transactions have been lost.
+Sales of plots continued through the late 1930s, though records of these transactions have been lost.
 During the decades that the cemetery was active, parts of the land were sold off and 3 separate but adjacent cemeteries were established: the Stanley, Moke, and Fulkerson Cemeteries.
 After the 1930s, neglect and vandalism took their toll on the cemetery through years of unclear ownership and sporadic maintenance.

 The Santa Rosa Rural Cemetery Association was formed because of a common concern for the site's maintenance and cultural value.

 The City of Santa Rosa acquired ownership of the 4 cemeteries.